 Endemic infections may be screened for as required by local practice.

 Other immunomodulatory therapies are not contraindicated, but investigators should consider the total burden of therapy (eg, combining IL-6 receptor antagonist therapy with high-dose dexamethasone).

+Use of potent CYP3A4 inhibitors (including clarithromycin and erythromycin) is not contraindicated with low dose corticosteroids, but investigators should consider the possible risk of increased corticosteroid side-effects with co-administration.
+Note that azithromycin, an alternative macrolide antibiotic used in the treatment of CAP, is not a potent CYP3A4 inhibitor.

 Sotrovimab